anmolgupta1005/Ubuntu-Preferences/README.md

-# Ubuntu-Prefrences
+# Ubuntu-Preferences
-Contains .bash prefrences!
+Contains .bash preferences!

 Contains the .bashrc with customizations that I like to use when operating on Ubuntu